A practical guide to the Gorgias Google Sheets integration (and its limitations)

 What is Gorgias?

 Think of Gorgias as the mission control for e-commerce support teams.
-It’s a helpdesk that pulls all your customer conversations, from email, live chat, social media, you name it, into one clean view.
+It’s a mature, industry-leading helpdesk that pulls all your customer conversations, from email and live chat to social media, into one clean view.
 The whole point of Gorgias is to help your team deliver fast, personal support that actually drives revenue, putting customer data and e-commerce actions right where your agents need them.

 What is Google Sheets?

 And then there's Google Sheets, the cloud-based spreadsheet app that pretty much everyone uses.
 It’s flexible, powerful, and great for organizing and analyzing data.
-Because it’s so collaborative and easy to pick up, it often becomes the default spot for teams to build custom reports, track projects, and share info that doesn't quite fit anywhere else.
+Because it’s so collaborative and easy to pick up, it often becomes a standard spot for teams to build custom reports, track projects, and share info that supports their broader operations.

 Common use cases for the Gorgias Google Sheets integration

 It's worth taking a second to understand why so many teams go down this path in the first place.
-The integration is often a practical solution to a real problem, and seeing where it works well helps clarify where it falls short.
+The integration is a practical solution for data sharing, and seeing where it works well helps clarify how to optimize it.
 Most teams get this done using no-code automation tools like Zapier or Make.com, which act as a bridge to shuttle data from Gorgias to Sheets.

 Here are a few of the most common reasons teams set one up: